seecr/autotest/README.rst

 Autotest is a simple and extensible test tool for Python.
 The most prominent differences in how autotest works are:

-- tests are ordinary functions,
+- tests are *ordinary functions* and are part of the application code,
-- tests are part of the application code,
+- gathering tests is *automatic* and follows the structure of your code,
-- gathering tests is automatic and follows the structure of your code,
+- testing *stops on the first failure* with a standard Python stack trace,
-- testing stops on the first failure with a standard Python stack trace,
+- in *production you also run the tests*, at least at startup,
-- when starting your production code, it runs all tests in this environment.
+- all things *async fully supported*.

-The most prominent feature is that it automatically tests everything your code actually uses.
+The most prominent feature is that it automatically tests everything your code *actually* uses.
 This is particularly useful when you develop multiple projects in conjunction as you cannot forget to rerun tests for the one while you work on the other.

 History
 -------
-Autotest began, as a recalcitrant move, with the following decorator above my tests:
+Autotest began, as a recalcitrant move away from the frameworks, with the following decorator above my tests:

 .. code:: python